codemation/aiopyql/README.md

 ### Basic Join with conditions

+join='positions'

-join='positions' will only work if the calling table "await db.tables['employees']" has a foreign-key reference to table 'positions'
+This syntax is possible if the calling table "await db.tables['employees']" has a foreign-key reference to table 'positions'

     await db.tables['employees'].select(
         'employees.name',